yejin109/yejin109.github.io/_pages/about.md

 5. Anything that could solve problem in scalable way!

 # (Recently) Study Topics
-(see Category page!)

 1. MIT 6.006 : Introduction to Algorithm
-2. MIT 18.100A : Real Analysis
+2. [In Progress]MIT 18.100A : Real Analysis

 --- ---